 Since 1901, the New Germany Fire Department has provided service, loyalty, and protection to the city of New Germany, as well as to the surrounding townships of Camden and Hollywood.

-The volunteer department currently has 21 active members (those who are firefighters and first responders), and five rescue reserve members (those who are available during the day and can be either first responders, firefighters, or both).
+The volunteer department currently has 23 active members, and five rescue reserve members (those who are available during the day and can be either first responders, firefighters, or both).

 • Eric Roepke

 • Bruce Fillbrandt

 • Ryan Goede